Essential Qualities Of Programs For Toddlers

 While choosing objects and activities for infants and toddlers, caregivers think about:

-- Most infants need objects – like relevant toys of different shapes, textures, colors, and sounds.
+- Most infants need objects – like relevant toys of different shapes, textures, colours, and sounds.

 - The individual needs of different children – Like special goodbye routines

 - How they can support every toddler’s culture – Maybe by saying several words to comfort the child in the family’s mother language.